beelsebob/CoreParse/README.md

     CPParser *parser = [CPLALR1Parser parserWithGrammar:grammar];
     [parser setDelegate:self];

 When a rule is matched by the parser, the `initWithSyntaxTree:` method will be called on a new instance of the apropriate class.
 If no such class exists the parser delegate's `parser:didProduceSyntaxTree:` method is called.
-To deal with this cleanly, we implement 3 classes ÐÊExpression, Term and Factor.
+To deal with this cleanly, we implement 3 classes -ÊExpression, Term and Factor.
 AddOp and MultOp non-terminals are dealt with by the parser delegate.
 Here we see the initWithSyntaxTree: method for the Expression class, these methods are similar for Term and Factor:

     - (id)initWithSyntaxTree:(CPSyntaxTree *)syntaxTree
     {